AustinSlominski/austinslominski/resources/views/notebook-entries/laravel-sass.md

 }
 ```

 Finally, there are a few commands you need to call from the terminal, using either `gulp` to run tasks, or `gulp watch` to detect changes and run tasks automatically.

+If you are extending your classes with bootstrap classes, make sure the first line of app.scss is uncommented (it is commented out by default). @import "node_modules/bootstrap-sass/assets/stylesheets/bootstrap";